Bill Nelson: Security and surveillance

 In 2007, Nelson was the only Democrat on the Senate Intelligence Committee to vote against an amendment to withhold funds for the use by the CIA of torture on terrorism suspects.
 His vote, combined with those of all Republican members of the committee, killed the measure.

 In January 2018, Nelson voted to reauthorize the Foreign Intelligence Surveillance Act, which allows the National Security Agency to extend a program of warrantless spying on internet and phone networks.
 In 2015, he had called for a permanent extension of the law.

 Controversies

+The far side of the Moon

+During a congressional hearing, when queried about China’s lunar ambitions targeting the moon's far side, Nelson mistakenly said, "They are going to have a lander on the far side of the moon, which is the side that is always in dark" (the far side does receive sunlight).
+The incident fueled debate amid a burgeoning space race narrative, with China’s comprehensive lunar initiatives, including the Chang'e missions, and the Artemis program, both vying to send astronauts back to the moon.

 Campaign donations from Saudi Arabia

 Nelson received campaign contributions from Saudi Arabia's lobbyists.
-In June 2017, Nelson voted to support Trump's $110 billion arms deal with Saudi Arabia.
-In March 2018, Nelson voted against Bernie Sanders' and Chris Murphy's bill to end U.S. support for the Saudi Arabian-led intervention in Yemen.
+In June 2017, he voted to support Trump's $110 billion arms deal with Saudi Arabia.
+In March 2018, Nelson voted against Bernie Sanders's and Chris Murphy's bill to end U.S. support for the Saudi-led intervention in the Yemeni civil war.